-This historical monument was purchased in 1981 by the Continental Bank.
-Revived and packaged in its 2000 square meters by the Foundation, Cabrera House became the Pre-Columbian Art Museum of Cusco is the first and only museum dedicated to highlighting the art of the ancient cultures of Peru.
-The museum displays in an orderly and progressive way: a Hall of Wood, a Nazca, a Mochica, a Huari, a Chimu, an Inca, a Colonial, a Gold Room and Silver Room, distributed according to their location.
+This historic monument was acquired in 1981 by Banco Continental.
+Revived and refurbished in its 2000 square meters by the BBVA Foundation, the Casa Cabrera became the Museum of Pre-Columbian Art of Cusco, the first and only Peruvian museum dedicated to highlighting the art of the ancient cultures of the country.

-The 403 works of art spanning from 1250 B.C. to 1532 A.D. were selected from a universe of 45,000 objects belonging to the Archaeological Museum Rafael Larco Herrera in Lima.
-The museography and lighting are spectacular as they highlight the beauty of painting, sculpture and ceramics of Peruvian prehistory in the 11 rooms of the museum.
+The 403 works of art span from 1250 B.C. to 1532 A.D. and were selected from a universe of 45,000 objects belonging to the Rafael Larco Herrera Archaeological Museum in Lima.
+The museography and lighting are spectacular as they highlight the beauty of the painting, sculpture and ceramics of Peruvian prehistory in the 11 rooms of the museum.

 Hours of operation: Monday to Sunday from 9:00-22:00 hrs.

 Cost: General admission S/ 20.00 - Students S/ 10.00

 Business Address: Jr. Retiroº 409 Of.
 001 2° Floor - Cusco, Cusco, PE | Cel:. +51 984709080 | Tel:. +51-84263646 | Email: firstname.lastname@example.org CUSCOPERU.COM E-COMMERCE E.I.R.L | RUC No. 20491103753 |Business hours are 09.00 a.m. to 19.00 p.m.
 Monday to Friday CuscoPerú.Com Rated 4.8 / 4.8 based on 5 reviews. | Review Me